 Speeding cars are extremely difficult to maneuver and control.
 On top of that, a car speeding above 60 miles per hour can cause severe property damages and fatal accidents to occur.
 Unfortunately, despite its clear danger and risks, people in South Florida speed all the time.

 3. Distracted Driving

 Driving requires a lot of focus and attention.
 If you’re distracted at the wrong moment, you can get into an accident.
-Distractions like phone calls, conversations with passengers, scenery, food, or even music can cause serious crashes.
+Distracted driving can stem from diversions like: